adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/Bibgroups.md

 ### (USGS) United States Geological Survey
 `bibgroup:USGS` The USGS bibgroup contains publications authored by USGS scientists over the entire century-plus history of the bureau.
 Publications available include USGS-authored journal articles, series reports, book chapters, other government publications, and more.
 This bibgroup is maintained by {{ include.site }} and is sourced from the [USGS Publications Warehouse](https://www.usgs.gov/products/publications).

+### William Herschel Telescope
+`bibgroup:WHT`  The WHT bibgroup contains refereed papers published since 1988 using William Herschel Telescope data.
+The Isaac Newton Group of Telescopes (ING) operates the 4.2 metre William Herschel Telescope (WHT) and the 2.5 metre Isaac Newton Telescope (INT) at the Roque de los Muchachos Observatory, La Palma, Spain.
+The ING is funded by the Science and Technology Facilities Council (STFC-UKRI) of the United Kingdom, the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO) of the Netherlands, and the Instituto de Astrofísica de Canarias (IAC) in Spain.
+IAC's contribution to ING is funded by the Spanish Ministry of Science and Innovation.
+This bibgroup is maintained by ING and is updated yearly.

 ### Copernicus, EUVE, FUSE, GALEX, IUE, K2, Kepler, and TESS
 These groups contain refereed articles that made scientific use of data from the respective NASA mission, which can be obtained from the Mikulski Archive for Space Telescopes (MAST) at Space Telescope Science Institute (STScI).
 The data were obtained during the entire in-service period of the mission.
 Papers are added continuously but may lag up to one year from date of publication.
 For further information contact the MAST HelpDesk (archive@stsci.edu).